ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 ## Source Code Control

-As an open source software, we using Git and GitHub for our source code control.
+As an open source software, we use Git and GitHub for our source code control.
 The following links are useful tutorials.
 1. Git tutorials from [Atalassian](https://www.atlassian.com/git/tutorials) and [Git-SCM](https://git-scm.com/docs/gittutorial)
 2. GitHub guides from [GitHub](https://guides.github.com/)